Sir William Borlase's Grammar School: Coat of arms

 The external walls contain this plaque with a biblical quotation.

-The school coat of arms is emblazoned on all school literature and on the school uniform.
+The school coat of arms is on all school literature and the school uniform.
 Originally, the Taillefers of Angoulême had a crest of a ghostly hand emerging from a cloud.
 It is holding a badelaire to give one power in a struggle, be it sporting or academic.
 Behind this, on the background, can be seen eight stars.

-The school also has a secondary maxim 'offer the helping hand' that has been developed in the past century.

-Academic societies and clubs

-In 2014 the school was hosting a number of different academic societies and clubs.

-Drama

-The school has put on a Junior Musical and Senior Productions.

 Sport

 The Sir William Borlase's Grammar School Boat Club has had members reaching international events.

 Borlase Hockey club had over 200 members in 2014.
 The club is based at Marlow Sports Club.